Rabbi Yehuda Petayah zt”l’s Tikkun Niftarim

 - In the merit of the Tikkun Niftarim, the soul of a person elevates in the next world.

-In essence, The Tikkun gives the soul above tremendous strength and sustenance that so need to elevate.
-It is a G-d given gift given like no other!
+In essence, the Tikkun gives the soul above tremendous strength and sustenance that so need to elevate.
+It is a gift from G-d like no other!

 What is the benefit of this Tikkun to the soul of the deceased?